johnowhitaker/days_of_code/README.md

 <img src="notebooks/images/3d_print.jpeg" alt="Drawing2" width="350px"> </td>
 </tr></table>

+### Week 3

+Just started, but so far I am really enjoying Observable.
+My first notebook there played with some of the same Perlin noise ideas as day 5.
+But since it's all JS this time I get interactive cell outputs that I can embed anywhere!
+Check it out:

 # Conclusion

 This is going well so far - I will try to keep this updated :)